 The Admission Committee reviews only completed applications for each applicant seeking admission.
 For an application to be considered complete, each applicant must submit the following to the Office of Admissions:

-• the required application fee ($55);
+• Non-refundable application fee ($55)

-• one-page statement of clinical and research interests (form available from the Office of Admissions).
+• One-page statement of clinical and research interests (Form available from the Office of Admissions).